gabokatta/gkrend/README.md

 # **gkrend**

-> **GKREND** is a simple website that serves as a demo for an extremely simple WebGL 3D Engine; also, it _ATTEMPTS_ to look like a Game Boy Advance.
+> **GKREND** is a static website that serves as a demo for an extremely simple WebGL 3D Engine; also, it _ATTEMPTS_ to look like a Game Boy Advance.

 ## **Features**